Sets / Lighting / Photography

 The hallway of Zelma's school.
 One of our bigger sets, it serves as the background for 7 scenes.

 There are 145 scenes in My Love Affair With Marriage and anywhere from 1 to 25 shots within each scene.
 We build and photograph sets for most of them, creating 3-D environments into which Signe animates her 2-D characters.

 Some sets are used for several scenes, but many only once.
 This adds up to a lot of sets.
-The studio is filling up with them!
-We will have a set-sale once the film is completed, but we've grown attached to many them, so we'll have to see.
+The studio is filling up with sets!
+Maybe we'll have a sale once the film is completed, but we've grown attached to many them, so we'll have to see.

-There is no storyboard for My Love Affair With Marriage.
-The grand visual plan remains inside Signe's head.
+Surprisingly, Signe doesn't work with storyboards.
 This breaks rank with most other animated feature films, which are meticulously storyboarded before production begins.
-Signe's guidelines are the script and vocal track.
-She does storyboard, but one scene at a time, completing the backgrounds and animation before moving onto the next scene.
-Signe prefers to discover the visual essence of each scene as she goes along.
-This way she can keep incorporating new ideas and inspirations.
+Signe's guides are the script and vocal track.
+Eventually, she will storyboard a scene, but only once she begins working on it.
+She prefers to discover the visual essence of each scene as she goes along.

 View from the stairs

 With no storyboards, Signe has to find other ways to communicate her needs for a particular set.
 Sometimes it's with a sketch, such as the school hallway.
 Sometimes it's with photos, such as the Soviet classroom, circa 1970, two students to a desk.